TouK/nussknacker/CONTRIBUTING.md

 # Contributing

+## Setting up development environment

+- For working on engine - standard `sbt` setup should be enough
+- For working/running GUI please see `ui/README.md` for details instructions

 ## Java interoperability

 The Nussknacker project is developed in Scala, but we want to keep API interoperable with Java in most of places.